Kubernetes explained with food

 When a request from a software engineer comes in, a control plane component called kube-apiserver

-steps in handles it.
+steps in and handles it.
 The kube-apiserver

 also takes appropriate action when a worker node no longer works.